 This program was created to fill that gap.
 By centering their voices and experiences, we’re ensuring young people feel seen, supported, and equipped to lead.

-Get Involved / Contact Us
+Stay updated / Contact Us

 The African Youth Empowerment Project is funded through Youthprise’s African Immigrant Youth Project, a statewide initiative supported by the Minnesota Department of Employment and Economic Development (DEED) to increase economic opportunities for African immigrant youth.